MCUdude/MightyCore/README.md

 ![Semi assembled board](http://i.imgur.com/CEDMgzg.jpg)

 ##Pinout
-All the microcontrollers in this core use the same basic pinout Note that there are some differences when it comes to PWM pins and hardware serial.
-For more information, please look in the datasheet or in the pins_arduino.h file for the specified microcontroller<br/>
+All the microcontrollers in this core use the same basic pinout.
+Note that there are some differences when it comes to PWM pins and hardware serial.
+For more information, please look in the datasheet or in the pins_arduino.h file for the specified microcontroller.<br/>
 ![MightyCore pinout](http://i.imgur.com/VZHussQ.png "Basic pinout")